nik-base/auto-tfs/README.md

 ## Additional Prerequisites
 - Extension would only work for a workspace already mapped on TFS (Preferably mapped as Server workspace).
-- Visual Studio Code - Minimum version requried for extension is 1.58.2.
+- Visual Studio Code - Minimum version required for extension is 1.58.2.

 ## Installation